Cabrillo Evaluator Hints /

 ° Does not score HF and VHF frequencies at the same time where the scoring is completely different.

-° Does not reduce scores based on a percentage of errors.
+° Does not reduce scores based on a percentage of errors, or reduce points per QSO based on errors.

-If you have a new contest that you want supported, send me the rules link and I will see if CE can be used.
+But as usual, if you have a new contest you want supported, send me the rules link and I will see if CE can be used as is, and send you the setup files.

 Hints:

 ° Get a text editor that has the features you need to check logs!
 EditPad is such an editor.
 Open all logs at once.
 Search all open logs.
 Cursor row/column position (for checking log format).
-Instant font size change.
+Easy font change.
 It is free.

 ° Read the follow along text to learn the software.